Kiineo/KubeApp/README.md

 3. **Configure Routing**: Ensure that the CNAME record is correctly configured for hostname-to-Load Balancer mapping.
 Apply the Ingress YAML script to set up advanced routing.

-Please feel free to reach out for any questions or clarifications regarding this Kubernetes project.

-*Author: Michael*